 Do you have a favorite prayer that you’d like included here?
 Send it to us by clicking below.
 We can’t promise to include it, but we’d like to take a look and see if we can fit it in.

-The month of September is traditionally dedicated to
+The month of February is traditionally dedicated to the

 Each year, the Holy Father asks for our prayers for a specific intention each month.
 You are invited to answer the Holy Father’s request and to join with many people worldwide in praying for this intention each month.